 The following tables compare demand and supply of affordable housing.
 They cross tabulate the number of households and housing units in different affordability categories by tenure (meaning whether the household is a renter or owner household).
 In the tables, rental unit affordability depends on gross rent and owner unit affordability depends on the home value.
 All units reported in the following tables have complete kitchen and plumbing facilities.
 Higher income households often reside in units that could be affordable to the lowest income households, so there are fewer units available at a cost that is affordable to lower income households.
 For example, 982,978 renter households in Texas with incomes greater than 80% AMFI occupy rental units that would be affordable to renter households with incomes less than or equal to 80% AMFI (see tables below).
-2023 State of Texas Low Income Housing Plan and Annual Report 42

 Renter households in this category can afford rental units in any of the defined affordability categories.
 Therefore, renter households that are not ELI, VLI, or LI ,often limit the supply of affordable rental housing units available to those lower income renter households.